WolfPack-Engineering/octo-pi/README.md

-# MoRDeP
+# Octo-Pi
-The Modular Robotic Development Platform
+A Modular Robotic Development Platform on a Raspberry Pi and some Raspberry Picos

 Name Ideas:
-- MoRDeP-Core
+- Octo-pi-Core
-- MoRDeP-Node
+- Octo-pi-Node
-- MoRDeP-Link
+- Octo-pi-Link